igorkamyshev/farfetched/apps/website/docs/statements/effector.md

 Farfetched uses [Effector](https://effector.dev) under the hood to handle reactive states and its relations.
 Even if you use Farfetched without Effector, you can enjoy by its all features.

 Farfetched is designed to be suitable to use with any other technology, it is not opinionated.
-Its public API is easily combinable with everything, the whole API based on [_Event_](https://effector.dev/docs/api/effector/event) and [_Store_](https://effector.dev/docs/api/effector/store) and:
+Its public API is easily combinable with everything, the whole API based on [_Event_](https://effector.dev/docs/api/effector/event) and [_Store_](https://effector.dev/docs/api/effector/store):

 - [_Event_](https://effector.dev/docs/api/effector/event) can be considered as callable function, so just call it.
 - [_Store_](https://effector.dev/docs/api/effector/store) can be considered as simple observable object, so just watch it.